-13) IDIOSYNCRASY– An extra-ordinary response to a drug which is different from its characteristic pharmacological action is called idiosyncrasy.
+13) IDIOSYNCRASY– An extra-ordinary response to a drug that is different from its characteristic pharmacological action is called idiosyncrasy.

 – the word idiosyncrasy has now been replaced by the term drug allergy.

--for example, small quantity of aspirin may cause gastric haemorrhage.
+-for example, a small quantity of aspirin may cause gastric hemorrhage.

-14) TOLERANCE– when an unusually large dose of a drug is required to elicit an affect ordinarily produced by the normal therapeutic dose of the drug, the phenomenon is termed as drug tolerance.
+14) TOLERANCE– when an unusually large dose of a drug is required to elicit an effect ordinarily produced by the normal therapeutic dose of the drug, the phenomenon is termed drug tolerance.

-– e.g. smokes can tolerate nicotine , alcoholic can tolerate large quantity of alcohol.
+– e.g. smokes can tolerate nicotine, an alcoholic can tolerate a large quantity of alcohol.